 Then, Jesus mournfully added, “Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.
 Look, your house is left to you desolate” (Matthew 23:37,38).

-Bible prophecy teachers that tie end time prophecies to modern Israel, use this verse “And so all Israel shall be saved” (Romans 11:26) to mean that God will ultimately save all literal Jews.
+Bible prophecy teachers that tie end time prophecies to modern state of Israel, use this verse: “And so all Israel shall be saved” (Romans 11:26) to mean that God will ultimately save all literal Jews.
 But God is not a racist (Acts 10:34).
 In the New Testament, the saved believers are only those “who serve God by his Spirit, who boast in Christ Jesus, and who put no confidence in the flesh” (Philippians 3:3).
 Thus, anyone whether Jew or Gentile that accepts Christ, will be saved.

 This is the good news of the gospel that: “there is neither Jew nor Greek, … for ye are all one in Christ Jesus.
 And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise” (Galatians 3:28, 29).
-In Christ’s kingdom all are covered with the same garment of Christ’s righteousness, which they receive by faith in Him.
+In Christ’s kingdom, all are covered with the same garment of Christ’s righteousness, which they receive by faith in Him.

 God’s kingdom is a spiritual one.
-Thus, the focus of end time prophecies in the Bible (Mount Zion, Israel, Jerusalem, the temple, the Euphrates, Babylon and Armageddon) should not be on a literal state but on God’s spiritual one.
+Thus, the focus of end time prophecies in the Bible (Mount Zion, Israel, Jerusalem, the temple, the Euphrates, Babylon and Armageddon) should not be on a literal state but on God’s spiritual state.

 Check out our Bible Answers page for more information on a variety of topics.